zm711/spikeanalysis/docs/source/submodules/spike_plotter.rst

 Initializing Plotting Classes
 -----------------------------

-Utilizing matplotlib under the hood allows for some customization.
+Utilizing :code:`matplotlib`` under the hood allows for some customization.
 During the intialization of the class different defaults can be applied using the :code:`kwargs`.
 These should be a dictionary of standard matplotlib values, eg, :code:`{"dpi": 300, "figsize": (10,8)}`.
 The class will warn if the attempted value is not currently customizable (ie, it is not used internally currently).
 Defaults are reasonable :code:`x-axis` defaults to :code:`"Time (s)"`